wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - **Resolving Blank Screen Issue:**
   - Investigated a blank screen error by first checking for CSS import issues, then by examining the browser console.
 The console revealed a `SyntaxError` due to an incorrect named import of `AddSpiderButton` in `App.jsx`.
 Correcting this to a default import resolved the error and allowed the application to render.

+- **Ref Forwarding for `Rainbow` Component (from Augmented Entry):**
+  - Modified the `Rainbow` component to use `React.forwardRef`.
+This was critical to allow `App.jsx` to obtain a ref to the `Rainbow`'s underlying DOM element and accurately measure its `offsetWidth`.
+Without this, `rainbowWidth` was consistently `0` initially, preventing spider components from rendering with a visible size.

 - **Journaling Instruction Refinement:**
   - Based on iterative feedback, the decision was made to make the rules in `JOURNAL_INSTRUCTIONS.md` highly explicit, particularly concerning how to handle updates to existing daily entries (favoring augmentation over replacement) and the conditions for including or omitting the "Repository Status" section.
 This aims to reduce ambiguity and improve the consistency of journal entries.